Subspace Aggregation Query and Index Generation for Multidimensional Resource Space Model: EXPERIMENTAL EVALUATION

-Figure 10(a) shows the two different probability functions, where the red one is the function in equation (2) and the blue line is the function in equation (3).
-As the variable \textit{x} increases, the probability of adding links drops for equation (3), which makes the total number of links to be added under \textit{n}.
-A set of 100 coordinates is randomly produced with levels from 1 to 14 and the number of resources from 0 to 1000 for two dimensions.
-Then, the two dimensions will have 10$^{4}$ possible intersections.
-According to (1) and (2), the probability of adding a link is shown in the blue line in Figure A5(b), which produces 8300 expected links and the green line corresponds to equation (3) with the expected number of links being 1554.
-The observed expected number of links is much smaller than 10$^{4}$ because the Mahalanobis distance follows a normal distribution with a small portion of large distance values, which makes the expected number links even smaller.
+Fig. 11 shows two different probability functions, where the red one is the function in equation (2) and the blue line is the function in equation (3).
+As variable x increases, the probability of adding links decreases according to equation (3), which makes the total number of links to be added under n.
+A set of 100 coordinates is randomly produced from levels 1 to level 14 and the number of resources from 0 to 1000 for two dimensions.
+Then, the two dimensions will have 104 possible intersections.
+According to (1) and (2), the probability of adding a link is shown in the blue curve in Fig. 11, which produces 8300 expected links and the green curve corresponds to equation (3) with the expected number of links 1554.
+The observed expected number of links is much smaller than 104 because the Mahalanobis distance follows a normal distribution with a small portion of large distance values, which makes the expected number links even smaller.
+An experiment is conducted to verify the subspace query performance on the index.
+The ACM CCS category tree used as a topic dimension has wide width but shallow depth.
+The distribution of depths is shown in Fig.12.
+A two-dimensional RS instance with date dimension and topic dimension is built and a set of randomly produced resources are added to the RS instance to evaluate the query performance.
+A TF-IDF based method (denoted as tfidf) and the index with only coordinate trees (denoted as tree-only) are compared with the graph index (denoted as graph).
+The tfidf method queries point by keywords of coordinates.
+The tree-only method uses keywords of paths on tree index to locate points.
+Fig. 13a shows that the graph index can reduce the match counts (the number of comparisons between a query and the coordinates of a point) in querying processing.
+Indexes with shortcut links and splitting nodes are also compared in Fig. 13b.
+To demonstrate the efficiency of the graph index structure, a set of subspace queries is conducted on the index with indexing nodes on non-empty points and shortcut links within tree index to show how those links can help improve the efficiency of query.
+The results are shown in Fig. 13.
+In many cases, creating indexing nodes on non-empty points and build shortcut links for each tree indexes can help reduce the times of comparisons.